Ifycode-experiments/git-github-training-resource/README.md

-# Documentation for the Git & Github training exercises
+# Documentation for the Git & Github training project
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->